Maksimka101/combine/README.md

 ### Limitations

-Everything will work fine while you or your plugin just use `MethodChannel.invokeMethod` or `BinaryMessenger.send` methods.
+Everything will work fine while `MethodChannel.invokeMethod` or `BinaryMessenger.send` methods are used by you or your plugin.

+However if `MethodChannel.setMethodCallHandler` or `BinaryMessenger.handlePlatformMessage`
-However if you or your plugin expect to receive some data from `MethodChannel.setMethodCallHandler` or `BinaryMessenger.handlePlatformMessage` you may notice that these methods are not working.
+are used by you or your plugin you may notice that these methods are not working.
 This may happen if you didn't send any data to the platform from this Isolate.

 Why?
 In short the reason is that plugin just sends all messages from known [method] channels in Main Isolate to the Combine Isolate.
 However [method] channel becomes known when you send anything to it.
-The good news is that almost always when you want to receive messages from channel using `MethodChannel.setMethodCallHandler` or `BinaryMessenger.handlePlatformMessage` methods firstly you send some data to this channel so it is very unlikely that you will face this problem.
+The good news is when you want to receive messages from channel using `MethodChannel.setMethodCallHandler` or `BinaryMessenger.handlePlatformMessage` methods almost always firstly you send some data to this channel so it is very unlikely that you will face this problem.

 # Additional information

 [Limitation](#limitations) may be fixed by some cool hacks and I'll try to do it later.

-Also as you may have already noticed this package is in alpha version. \
+Also as you might have noticed this package is in alpha version. \
 So firstly it means that API may be changed. \
 Secondly it means that I need to do a lot of things so I need your help.
-If you like this package please like and start it!
+If you like this package please like and star it!
 If you have something to say please create an issue! \
 I want to know that this package can help someone.
 It will give me the strength to continue working on it :)